Location – Managua Nicaragua

-The Project – In 2009, the founders of XtraOrdinary Women (XOW) met women living in La Chureca, Central America’s largest landfill and home to 2.000 of the nation’s poorest citizens.
-These women had few opportunities to move off the rubbish heap that was their home, earning on average $5US per day for a 14 hour shift.
-They decided to create a programme to train them with the skills they need to get a job and support them with their job search.
+The Project – In 2009, the founders of XtraOrdinary Women (XOW) met women living in La Chureca, Central America’s largest landfill and home to 2000 of Nicaragua’s poorest citizens.
+These women had few opportunities to move off the rubbish heap that had become their home, earning on average $US5 per day for a 14 hour shift.
+XOW decided to create a programme that would teach them the skills they needed to get a job and support them with their job search afterwards.

 Since 2009 they have been empowering disadvantaged women in Nicaragua through financial independence.
 By offering job skills training, psychosocial support and job placement programs, XOW provide the women with the tools they need to break the circle of poverty and domestic violence in their lives and bring positive sustainable change.

 XOW run two programmes aimed at women between the ages of 18 – 45, living on an average income of US$40 per month.

 - XtraOrdinary Job Skills Training: Soft skills training for women looking to go into a job for the first time.
 This course focuses on communication, self-esteem, conflict resolution, CV building and interview practice

 - XtraOrdinary Bootcamp: Aimed at base-of-the-pyramid entrepreneurs who are struggling to make ends meet.
 The bootcamp focuses on cost structure, sales and quality control.